 - The computerized Smart Carte locker system automatically checks out complimentary day lockers to members.

 - Club Com entertainment system provides music videos to the 14 televisions and 21 personal viewing screens, as well as the audio to the building.
 This system

-allows scrolling text advertisements across the bottom of the videos and graphic advertising on a CSUSB Recreational Sports page.
+allows scrolling text advertisements across the bottom of the videos and graphic advertising on a CSUSB Recreational & Wellness page.
 It provides an innovative way

 for the department to promote its programs, while cutting down on print media.